SEO Strategy Guide: Local, National, and Global SEO

 Local SEO is ideal for:

-A local café in Manchester, for example, benefits more from targeting “best latte in Manchester” than from competing for generic terms like “best coffee in the UK.”
+A local café in Manchester, for example, gains more from targeting “best latte in Manchester” than from competing for generic terms like “best coffee in the UK.”

 When National SEO is Best